fstirlitz/luaparse/README.md

   variable is declared.
 The identifier will be passed as the only parameter.
 - `luaVersion: '5.1'` The version of Lua the parser will target; supported values are `'5.1'`, `'5.2'` and `'5.3'`.
+- `extendedIdentifiers: false` Whether to allow code points ≥ U+0080 in identifiers, like LuaJIT does.
+See 'Note on character encodings' below if you wish to use this option.

 The default options are also exposed through `luaparse.defaultOptions` where they can be overriden globally.